 What Should You Look for in a Guitar Tuner?

-It’s both good and frustrating that there are hundreds of tuners out there to choose from.
-At this point even the cheaper manufacturers and no-name Asian imports have models that will do an acceptable job.
+There are hundreds of tuners out there to choose from.
+Today even cheap manufacturers of no-name Asian imports have models that will do an acceptable job.

 However, for a piece of gear that you use this much, you really should invest in a tuner that’s going to be consistently reliable and accurate.
-We like to think of it like a good pillow or mattress; They’re not exactly the most thrilling purchases to make, but you end up using them so often, that you will be doing yourself a disservice in the long run if you skimp on quality.
-Here are a variety of reasons why a guitar tuner pedal is a very worthwhile purchase, and some things to look out for:
+Think of it like a good pillow or mattress; It's not exactly the most thrilling purchase to make, but you use it so often that you will be doing yourself a disservice in the long run if you skimp on quality.
+Here are some things to look out for:

-- You can use a tuner to mute your guitar signal.
-Most tuner pedals will mute the output when the pedal is engaged, so your audience and bandmates don’t have to listen to you tuning up.
+You can use a tuner to mute your guitar signal.
+Most tuner pedals will mute the output when engaged, so your audience and bandmates don’t have to listen to you tuning up.
 Muting the output is also handy if you need to switch instruments.

-- Many tuner pedals can power other pedals.
-In addition to a power input jack, they include a power output so that you can daisy-chain other pedals.
-You’ll of course need to take care that the combined current draw of the pedals doesn’t exceed what’s available.
+Many tuner pedals can power other pedals.
+In addition to a power input jack they include a power output so that you can daisy-chain other pedals.
+You’ll need to mind that the combined current draw of your other pedals doesn’t exceed what’s available.